-In any case where there is an alleged confession, the Defense may wish to challenge the admissibility of the alleged confession.
+In any case, where there is an alleged confession, the Defense may wish to challenge the admissibility of the alleged confession.
 There are many different potential challenges.
-A confession must be voluntarily, intelligently and knowingly made.
+A confession must be voluntarily, intelligently, and knowingly made.
 A coerced confession may be challenged with a Motion to Suppress the confession.
-For example, if a confession is made as a result of violence or threats of violence it may be challenged.
+For example, if a confession is made due to violence or threats, it may be challenged.

 If a defendant is in custody, law enforcement is supposed to give him his Miranda warnings before attempting to talk to him.
-Failure to provide a Defendant with his Miranda warnings prior to custodial interrogation may provide a basis for a Motion to Suppress a confession.
+Failure to provide a Defendant with his Miranda warnings before custodial interrogation may provide a basis for a Motion to Suppress a confession.

 FEDERAL MOTIONS TO SUPPRESS WIRETAP

-A Federal Judge can issue an order allowing the Federal Government to put a wire tap on a phone.
-The application for wiretap has to provide the judge with sufficient reliable information to believe that the wiretap will capture conversations regarding criminal activity.
+A Federal Judge can issue an order allowing the Federal Government to put a wiretap on the phone.
+The application for a wiretap has to provide the judge with sufficient reliable information to believe that the wiretap will capture conversations regarding criminal activity.
 If the application for the wiretap is defective, the order for the wiretap may not be valid.
-If the order for the wiretap is not valid, the recorded conversations may be subject to suppression.
-Like other areas of federal law, this area of law is also quite complicated.
+If the order for the wiretap is invalid, the recorded conversations may be subject to suppression.
+Like other areas of federal law, this law is also quite complicated.

 FEDERAL MOTIONS TO SUPPRESS IDENTIFICATION

-In some Federal cases a witness will make an out of court identification of the Defendant.
-The witness may be asked to look at a photo spread or attend a lineup in an effort to identify the alleged perpetrator.
+In some Federal cases, a witness will make an out-of-court identification of the Defendant.
+The witness may be asked to look at a photo spread or attend a lineup to identify the alleged perpetrator.

-For example, in a bank robbery case the teller may be asked to look at a photo spread in an effort to identify the bank robber.
+For example, the teller may be asked to look at a photo spread to identify the bank robber in a bank robbery case.
 A photo spread is usually a folder containing six photos.
-One of the photos is the suspect and the other five photos are supposed to be individuals who match the description of the suspect.
+One of the photos is of the suspect, and the other five photos are supposed to be of individuals who match the description of the suspect.

 Sometimes the photo spread will be purposely put together by law enforcement to make the defendant’s photo stick out.
-Sometimes the agent showing the photo spread will say something to the witness indicating that the photo of the defendant is the photo that the witness is expected to pick.
-If the identification procedure is so suggestive as to make the resulting identification unreliable , the identification may be subject to suppression.
+Sometimes the agent showing the photo spread will say something to the witness indicating that the defendant’s photo is the photo the witness expects to pick.
+If the identification procedure is so suggestive as to make the resulting identification unreliable, the identification may be subject to suppression.